shiftsecurityleft/example-nodejs-express-app/README.md

 How do you allow developers manage infrastructure with code without breaking critical underlying components and accessing areas they don’t need to perform their job?

-> Infrapipe doesn't isolate the developer, it empowers them to work quickly within a set of guide rails that doesn't give them direct access to the production environment.
+> Infrapipe doesn't isolate the developer, it empowers them to work quickly within a set of guide rails while not compromising underlying infrastructure or assets not needed to perform their daily job.

 Managing infrastructure and deploying applications, even in the cloud, in a traditional manner will only meet meet short business objectives but will it severely limit the ability to scale and grow your mission.